Star Trek III: The Search for Spock: Development

-The Wrath of Khan was a critical and commercial success, and Paramount Pictures quickly prepared for a third Star Trek film.
-The Wrath of Khan's director, Nicholas Meyer, would not return; he had disagreed with changes made to his film's ending without his consent.
+Star Trek II: The Wrath of Khan was a critical and commercial success, so Paramount Pictures quickly prepared for a third Star Trek film.
+The Wrath of Khan's director Nicholas Meyer would not return; he had disagreed with changes made to his film's ending without his consent.
 Upon seeing The Wrath of Khan, Leonard Nimoy became "excited" about playing Spock again.
-When asked by Paramount if he wanted to reprise the role for the third feature, Nimoy agreed and told them, "You're damned right, I want to direct that picture!"
+When asked by Paramount if he wanted to reprise the role for the third feature, Nimoy agreed and told them "You're damned right, I want to direct that picture!"
 Studio chief Michael Eisner was reluctant to hire Nimoy because he mistakenly believed that the actor hated Star Trek and had demanded in his contract that Spock be killed.
 Nimoy was given the job after he persuaded Eisner that this was not the case.
 Star Trek creator Gene Roddenberry's first reaction to the news was that producer Harve Bennett had "hired a director you can't fire".

 Paramount gave Bennett the green light to write Star Trek III the day after The Wrath of Khan opened, the fastest go-ahead the producer had received.
 He began writing the screenplay, noting that "seventeen other people could have written [it]" after the hints at Spock's resurrection in the previous film.
 Bennett and Nimoy used the open thread of Spock mind melding with McCoy at the end of The Wrath of Khan as a way to explain Spock's restoration.
 The idea and name of the Vulcan "katra" came from Bennett's discussions with Nimoy.
 The actor referred the producer to an episode of the television series, "Amok Time", that suggested to Bennett a high level of "spiritual transference" among the Vulcans.
 Bennett admitted that the idea of Kirk and company going back to the Genesis planet to recover Kirk's "noble self" stemmed from a poem he read in a Star Trek fan magazine.
 The film's production acknowledged certain expectations from fans—Nimoy remarked that if Spock had not been resurrected and, instead, "Captain Kirk turn[ed] to the camera and [said] 'Sorry, we didn't find him,' people would throw rocks at the screen."
 A major issue Bennett wrestled with was how to introduce the story for people who had not seen The Wrath of Khan.
 Bennett said that his television producer mentality "won out"; he added a "previously in Star Trek ..." film device, and had Kirk narrate a captain's log, describing his feelings and sense of loss.
 Aware of the story's predictability, Bennett decided to have the USS Enterprise destroyed, and intended this plot element be kept a secret.